Who Is Michael Douglas?

 Following in his father's footsteps, in 2004, Douglas was honored as the recipient of the Hollywood Foreign Press Association's Cecil B. DeMille Award for his "outstanding contribution to the entertainment field."

 He also filmed the movie Last Vegas (2013) with several Hollywood legends, including Robert De Niro, Morgan Freeman and Kevin Kline.
 The following year, Douglas starred opposite Diane Keaton in And So It Goes and the thriller Beyond the Reach.
-In 2015, he starred as biochemist Hank Pym in the Marvel superhero action/comedy Ant-Man.
+In 2015, he starred as biochemist Hank Pym in the Marvel superhero action/comedy Ant-Man and reprised his role in the sequel Ant-Man and the Wasp (2018).

 Outside of his busy acting career, Douglas is active in promoting human rights.
 His work in this area includes serving as a United Nations messenger of peace.